Editor’s Note: This post was co-authored by Shula Ehrlich, lead game designer at Institute of Play.

 How to Collaborate

 Want to create a space in your school for teachers to play, design, and collaborate?
-To help you get started, here are eight tips that we’ve found useful to guide our collaboration:
+To help you get started, here are eight tips that we’ve found useful to guide our collaboration.

-Be open and honest.
+1. Cultivate trust: Be open and honest.
 Visit each other’s classrooms.
 Observe the dynamics of teacher to students, student to student, and teacher to teacher.

-Follow the four Fs: fail fast, fail frequently.
+2. Don’t be married to ideas: Follow the four Fs: fail fast, fail frequently.
 When working together, encourage all collaborators to generate as many ideas as possible early on.
 This creates a culture of iteration.
 Really push each other to think about different ways that a learning goal can be executed.

-KISS stands for “Keep It Simple, Stupid."
-No matter what you’re creating together (a game, project, or lesson plan), the more complex the rules or the structure, the more questions students will have, and the less time students will be engaged in the actual learning.
+3. Apply the KISS principle: KISS stands for “Keep it simple, stupid.”
+No matter what you’re creating together (a game, project, or lesson plan), the more complex the rules or the structure, the more questions students will have, and the less time they will be engaged in the actual learning.

-Keep the product of your collaboration focused.
+5. Know when to scale back: Keep the product of your collaboration focused.
 Realize when the game or lesson is attempting to do too much.

-Students are your target audience.
+6. Involve students from the beginning: Students are your target audience.
 They should be involved in every step of the design process, because they have invaluable feedback to give.

-You know what schools have a ton of?
+7. Use what’s around you: You know what schools have a ton of?
 Paper.
 And markers.
 And math manipulatives.
 As you think about possible game or lesson components, keep in mind what materials are easily accessible.
 Bringing too much in from the outside can be a hassle and is often unnecessary.

-Actively try to discover what all collaborators like and what they’re good at.
+8. Build on strengths and interests: Actively try to discover what all collaborators like and what they’re good at.
 Be attuned to moments of excitement and disengagement.
 Use each other’s passions to help sculpt the game or project.

 Teachers as Learning Designers

-By giving teachers a space to work together as designers, you’re giving them a space to develop, test, reflect, and iterate on their work -- a space to grow.
+By giving teachers a space to work together as designers, you’re giving them a space to develop, test, reflect, and iterate on their work—a space to grow.
 When teachers go through a design process and emerge on the other side with a designer identity, they have a greater degree of agency in blurring the line between teacher and student, and in supporting each other as they rethink what learning can be in the 21st century.